 Through a mutual friend, Griggs contacted Matt Garofalo, another sophomore at Krannert studying finance who was equally fed-up with the classroom scene, and pitched him the concept on the evening of March 13 at a Starbucks in the Purdue Memorial Union.
 From there, the two began to meet regularly on Friday evenings in the Union to draft the fund's operating agreements and operating procedures.
 By early May of that same semester, the two had completed the fund's legal documents and started to recruit potential partners over the summer and into the fall semester.
 By October of 2014, Griggs and Garofalo were now juniors and filed the paperwork to officially form Oracle Capital with a few other classmates.

 During the summer of 2015, with Griggs and Garofalo now seniors and Knowlton now a junior, the three began constructing the foundation of a much more noble endeavor.
-Griggs brought in Stephen Toyra, a graduate student on the Purdue basketball team with his own real estate firm, and Knowlton brought in Matt Garatoni, a sophomore studying management and entrepreneurship.
+Stephen Toyra, a graduate student on the Purdue basketball team with his own real estate firm, was brought onto the team and Matt Garatoni, a sophomore studying management and entrepreneurship was introduced shortly after.
 From here, the five met weekly after the group's initial meeting on the evening of August 29, 2015.
 Less than three months later, they founded Gold Sail on November 17 and officially registered the company in the State of Indiana on November 19.
 Before the end of that same month, Gold Sail received initial interest north of seven figures.

 Transitioning into 2016, the partners were already traveling across the nation by the first week of January to meet with potential investors and advisors.
 By February and March, while most students were juggling homework and midterms, the team had set up the legal entities needed to launch their first hedge fund.
 From here, the partners scheduled meetings and conference calls in between classes in order to set up the fund's back office and coordinate with their investors.